top of page

 Understanding new ideas is helpful, but growth often happens through practice.

-The Steady Steps workbook was created to help children gently explore these skills through short reflections, guided exercises, and simple everyday moments.
+The Steady Steps workbook helps children gently explore these skills through short reflections, guided exercises, and simple everyday moments.

 Each page encourages children to notice what they feel, slow down when emotions grow big, and take small, brave steps forward.

-Designed for families to explore together, the workbook offers a calm and supportive way to practice emotional awareness and resilience — one steady step at a time.
+Designed for families to use together, the workbook offers a calm and supportive way to build emotional awareness and resilience — one steady step at a time.

 • 50 thoughtfully designed pages